Selena Gomez Looks ‘Exhausted’ As She Arrives In Atlanta: Trouble In Paradise?

 — Team Stoners INC™ (@TeamStoners_1) February 20, 2017

-The singer has been open about her struggles with lupus–a disease resulting in joint pain, fatigue and sometimes rash–as well as other health issues.
+The singer has been open about her struggles with lupus — a disease resulting in joint pain, fatigue and sometimes rash — as well as other health issues.
 Life and Style said that Selena spent 90 days in rehab last fall for “what she claimed were lupus-related panic attacks and anxiety.”
 However, the source explained that another insider denies that lupus was the reason.

 “While Selena does suffer from lupus and other health issues, that’s not the reason she went to rehab,” an insider shared.
 “Her biggest addiction is Justin.
 She became a different person around him.
 She was extremely jealous and possessive and felt like she had to keep up with him to keep him.
 So she would drink and smoke, and then she got into weed and partying.”